 SOFTS-Raw sugar prices resume downtrend, coffee also lower

-LONDON, June 22 (Reuters) - Raw sugar futures on ICE were lower on Tuesday, heading back towards the prior session's two-month low after a short-lived rally, while arabica coffee prices also fell.
+NEW YORK/LONDON, June 22 (Reuters) - Raw sugar futures on ICE closed down on Tuesday, heading back towards the prior session's two-month low after a short-lived rally, while arabica coffee prices also fell.

 SUGAR